RybergGroup/phylommand/README.md

 <img src="https://github.com/mr-y/phylommand/wiki/rudisvg_tree.png" width="300" alt="Tree displayed by rudisvg">

-# Download/Install
+# Download
-There are pre-compiled packages for the following OS:
+There are pre-compiled binaries for the following OS:
 - [Windows](https://github.com/mr-y/phylommand/tree/master/bin)
 - [OsX](https://github.com/mr-y/phylommand/tree/master/bin)
+(For Linux and if you have problems with the pre-compiled files, see [Compile/Build](#compilebuild) below)

-To be able to execute the phylommand programs from any folder, move the programs to a folder in your PATH, e.g.
+To be able to execute the phylommand programs from any folder, download and move the programs to a folder in your PATH, e.g.

 ```bash